shanizalingle/pizza-parlor/README.md

 _Portland Pizzeria is a website that will take pizza orders based on size and toppings, and return an amount for the cost of your pizza.
 This website uses constructors and prototypes, and test-driven development._

 ## Setup/Installation Requirements
-* Clone this repository into your desktop_
+* _Clone this repository into your desktop_
 * _Navigate to the pizza-parlor directory_
 * _Open index.html_
+* _or open with gh-pages https://shanizalingle.github.io/pizza-parlor/_

 ## Tests
 <details>